Slice and Bake Cookies - made 6 ways

 For my chocolate lovers...

-Add some cacao powder to the dough to make it chocolate flavored and then add in mini chocolate chips.
+Add some cocoa powder to the dough to make it chocolate flavored and then add in mini chocolate chips.
 I suggest using mini as it will make slicing the dough into cookies a lot easier.
 Once baked and warm, sprinkle some sea salt flakes over top.

 Dark chocolate dipped orange zest